-This Fund invests solely into the Orbis Global Fund managers: Equity Fund, managed by Orbis Investment
+Fund managers: This Fund invests solely into the Orbis Global Equity Fund, managed by Orbis Investment Management Limited

-Management Limited 1 April 2005

-Inception date: Class:
+Inception date: Class: 1 April 2005 A

 Fund description

 The Fund is a feeder fund and invests only in the Orbis Global Equity Fund, managed by Allan Gray's offshore investment partner, Orbis.
 The Orbis Global Equity Fund invests in shares listed on stock markets around the world and aims to be fully invested at all times.
 Returns are likely to be volatile, especially over short- and medium-term periods.
 Although the Fund is fully invested outside South Africa, the units in the Fund are priced and traded daily in rands.